 My name is Liang-Yuan “Leo” Wu 吳兩原.
 I am now working with Prof. Dhruv “DJ” Jain and the Soundability Lab at the AI Laboratory, University of Michigan CSE.
-I recently graduated with a Master’s Degree in Computer Science & Engineering from the University of Michigan.
+I hold a Master’s Degree in Computer Science & Engineering from the University of Michigan, and a Bachelor’s Degree in Electrical Engineering from National Taiwan University.

-I’m a researcher and engineer working at the intersection of Human-Computer Interaction (HCI) and Artificial Intelligence (AI), with a focus on building human-centered technologies that make sound and speech more accessible.
-My work often involves close collaboration with the Deaf and Hard of Hearing (DHH) community to explore how people perceive, trust, and engage with audio AI.
+I am a researcher and engineer working at the intersection of Human-Computer Interaction (HCI) and Artificial Intelligence (AI), with a focus on building human-centered technologies that make sound and speech more accessible.
+My work often involves close collaboration with the Deaf and Hard of Hearing (DHH) community to understand how people perceive, trust, and engage with audio AI.

 I have hands-on experience in software development, with a background in deep learning, audio and language processing, and full-stack development.
 I also bring experience in UX research, including mixed-methods evaluation with users.
-Currently, I’m exploring research and industry opportunities in audio AI and human-centered machine learning.
-I’m always excited about new collaborations and conversations, please feel free to reach out!
+In addition to my research, I am developing an open-source adaptive captioning project for people with atypical speech.

 Resume / CV